-The M.A. in German with Teaching Licensure is offered by the Department of International Literary and Cultural Studies in conjunction with the Education Department and is designed to prepare highly qualified secondary school teachers.
+The department also offers a Master of Arts in German with a Teaching Certification in conjunction with the education department.
+The degree is designed to prepare highly qualified secondary school teachers.

-Students in the program will study the literature, history, thought, and contemporary society of German-speaking countries.
-They will develop both strong language competency and the ability to conduct original research and write graduate-level research papers.
-Through courses from the Education Department at Tufts, students will also acquire knowledge of pedagogical theory, best practices, current issues in education, and adolescent development.
+In the licensure program, through added courses from the Education Department at Tufts, the students will also acquire knowledge of pedagogical theory, best practices, current issues in education, and adolescent development.

 Through supervised teaching (the Preservice Practicum), which takes place in the spring semester of the second year, the students will acquire the ability to plan curriculum, deliver effective instruction, manage classroom climate, promote equity, and meet professional responsibilities.